What is the Buy Nothing Project and Why We Should All Participate

 On the other hand I have been Marie Kondo-ing the crap out of my house and I love this idea of reuse especially with things like toys and clothes (and gifts I don’t need.)
 Would this group be different?

-Before committing to another group, I did a little research on the Buy Nothing Project and it turns out, the project has grown into more of a movement.
-The idea was started six years ago by two women with the idea we have too much stuff and we are throwing too much of that stuff into landfills (I’m paraphrasing here but that’s the gist).
+Before committing to another group, I did a little research on the Buy Nothing Project and it turns out, the project has grown into a sort of a movement.
+The idea was started eight years ago by two women with the idea we have too much stuff and we are throwing too much of that stuff into landfills (I’m paraphrasing here but that’s the gist).

 So how did the West Chester chapter come to be and should I join?
 I spoke with group founder and local project admin Margaret Westbrook.